top of page

 If you’ve ever watched someone work in a Linux terminal and thought, “I have no idea what’s happening, but I feel like I should,” you’re in very good company.
 We have all been there.

 Linux commands don’t have to feel intimidating or exclusive.
 Most of us aren’t memorizing manuals.
 We’re learning a small set of essential Linux commands, using them regularly, and building confidence over time.
 This post covers the basic Linux commands I actually use (quite often) in real projects, explained in plain language with practical examples.
+I have placed a ⚠️ symbol after the commands that you need to be a bit cautious about when using.

 Environment variables (the ones you’ll see everywhere)